WELCOME TO TRANSITION CHESTER

 Note on the meaning of fracking in this submission.

-Fracking means the techniques developed in the USA since about 2007 to extract methane that is contained in multiple tiny fractures within an impermeable rock formation, such as shale.
+Fracking means the techniques developed in the USA since about 2005 to extract methane gas contained in multiple tiny fractures within an impermeable rock formation, such as shale.
 It includes the whole life process from drilling the vertical well until the well is deemed uneconomic and capped.
 The four separate technologies that were required to come together for fracking to be effective in extracting methane from impervious rocks were:

 Modern fracking technology is fundamentally different from the technology that was used to install the existing onshore oil and gas wells in the UK.
-The scale of its operations and technical complexities are many times more than conventional oil and gas exploration and operation and consequently so are the risks to climate change and for air, water and soil pollution, environmental damage and negative health impacts.
+The scale of its operations and technical complexities are many times more than oil and gas exploration and production before 2010 and consequently so are the risks for air, water and soil pollution, environmental damage and negative health impacts.
 Planning guidance needs to be updated to address all of these negative impacts and many more.

 Q1 Is there need to update and improve the guidance available?

 1.1.2 Fracking scales up many times the risks inherent in conventional oil and gas exploration and production.
 Its operating mechanisms are still evolving.
-It is by no means safe and proven.
+It is by no means proven to be risk free or safe.
 The problematic areas inherent in fracking include:

 1.1.3 We are also concerned about other risks that could adversely affect us:

-1.2 Since the gas is everywhere in the shale the aim of the gas company is to drill everywhere in the rock.
-The area of West Cheshire and Chester is 917 km2 and it would require approx. 2035 drilled wells to frack the underlying shale, allowing 2.22 wells per km2 which is a conservative estimate based on USA shale gas extraction.
-Even if only half of the borough was covered, it would still be the intention of the developer to frack over 1000 wells.
+1.2 Since the gas is everywhere in the shale the aim of the gas company is to drill everywhere in the shale.
+The area of West Cheshire and Chester is 917 km2 and it would require approx. 2035 drilled wells to frack the underlying shale, allowing 2.22 wells per km2, which is a conservative estimate based on USA shale gas extraction.
+Even if only half of the borough was covered, it would still be the intention of a fracking company to frack over 1000 wells.

 1.21 The problem we have with the existing planning system is that it treats one application at a time without consideration for the final accumulative development.
 Planning guidance should state that the applicant provides the extent of the intended full gas field development for their licenced area with each individual well application.
 In West Cheshire and Chester just one company controls the drilling licences so we fully expect the whole of the borough to be fracked.